namnd/namnd.github.io/content/posts/retrospective-4dww.md

 Before that, I was always trying to have a decent work-life balance.
 Working from home kinda helped a lot.
 However, 4DWW does makes a big difference.
 Surprisingly, an extra day off is actually a whole lot of time.
-It's so much easier to organise outside of work appointments.
+It's so much easier to organise appointments outside of work.
 I can have more quality time not just with family, and friends, but also for myself.
 I exercise more often.
 I just feel much better, physically and mentally.

 ### Am I more productive at work?

 In a short version, I would say YES.
 However, it's not that simple to tell at first.

 In short terms, am I more happy at work?
 Probably yes?
 Do I get more stuffs done?
 Unlikely.
 It would be lying if I said I can get as much work done as I would work 5 days a week.

 However, when thinking about a span of 1 year period, it could be a different story.
 * For the whole one year at InDebted, apart from the New Year holiday, I only took 1 annual leave (family business), and 1 personal (carer) leave.
 I never have that feeling of burnout like some of my previous roles.
 I don't feel like I need more rests.
 I have more than enough every week.
 I am just excited to be back to work on every single Monday.
-In contrast to my previous roles, I often used almost all the leaves I have to take rest in between busy weeks.
+In contrast to my previous roles, I often used almost all the leaves I can have to take rest in between busy weeks.

 * All the works that I have done during this one year, there was **zero** bug, or any reworks required.
 This could be partially due to our engineering culture.
 But I would also argue that the fresh mind also help me to produce quality work overall.